CSBP-CPSE/OpenTabulate/README.md

 All of our documentation currently resides in the `docs` folder.
 The contents are summarized below.

+- `APPENDIX.md` : A summary of key features and a few technical bits.
+A couple of sections here are revelant to those who want to get to know the code.
 - `CONTRIB.md` : A manual to get started with writing source files.
 For a data contributor, we would appreciate if you can also write a source file for your dataset.
 For numerous source file examples, see `sources`.
-- `SCHEME.md` : A summary of the production system and its features.
-A workflow diagram of the data processing will be added in the future.
 - `FAQ.md` : Frequently asked questions page.

 If you want to tinker around with the code, the core parts are in the `tools` directory.
 You may also generate the API documentation of OBR by running